TanishGupta15/Compiler-COL226/README.md

 To learn about referencing and deferencing in SML, I followed http://rigaux.org/language-study/syntax-across-languages-per-language/SML.html.

 I used https://www.smlnj.org/doc/smlnj-lib/Util/str-HashTable.html to learn about HashTables in SML, and used them to build the Symbol Table.

+## For IITD Students

+This compiler was made as a part of an assignment for COL226, II Semester, 2021-22 under Prof S. Arun Kumar.
+Copy at your own risk :)

 ## Authors